Top 20 Company Headshots Examples to Elevate Your Professional Image

 For distributed teams, remote headshots offer a flexible solution—let's explore how that works next.

-Remote Headshots: Real Examples From Our CLOS App Sessions
+Remote Headshots: Real Examples From CLOS App Sessions

 How Remote Headshots Work

 Remote headshots solve a real problem for distributed teams.
-When your marketing department spans NYC, Austin, and Toronto, flying everyone to one location for a photo day is expensive and impractical.
-Our CLOS App sessions let us photograph people wherever they are, under live direction from our team.
+When your marketing department spans multiple cities, flying everyone to one location for a photo day is expensive and impractical.
+CLOS App sessions allow people to be photographed wherever they are, under live direction from the team.

-A 40-person marketing team used this approach earlier this year.
-We scheduled 20-minute remote sessions over three days.
-Each person booked a slot, and our photographer guided them through setup:
+A 40-person marketing team used this approach recently.
+20-minute remote sessions were scheduled over three days.
+Each person booked a slot, and the photographer guided them through setup:

 Positioning near a window for natural light or against a simple background like a neutral wall